vibbits/training-material/topics/protein-structure-analysis/tutorials/protein-ligand-interaction/tutorial.md

 # Conclusion
 {:.no_toc}

-**TODO is this the correct conclusion**
-Visualisation of interaction types depends on settings of the visualising tool.

-Visualisation techniques together with structural alignment lead to the discovery of biological insights.
+In these exercises, you have explored how visualisation techniques together with structural alignment, superposition and the use of FoldX to calculate interaction energies enables in-depth analysis of protein-protein and protein-ligand complexes.